Preserving self-similarity in free products of semigroups: The main theorem

+\begin{corollary} If $S$ and $T$ are (complete) automaton semigroups such that there is a homomorphism $S \to T$, then $S \star T$ is a (complete) automaton semigroup. \end{corollary}

-This construction is heavily inspired by the construction in \cite[Theorem~4]{bc_automaton2}, with the modification to that construction introduced by Welker \cite{welker} .
-The major difference is that the earlier construction used entirely different symbols to distinguish alternating products in $S\star T$ depending on whether they started with an element of $S$ or with an element of $T$.
-In the current construction, we are able to distinguish all elements by their actions on $(X^T)^*$, where $X^T$ denotes the set of $T$-marked dominoes, or on $\ol{\$}^*X^*$.
+\begin{remark} The earlier symmetric constructions for free products used an entirely different set of symbols to distinguish alternating products in $S\star T$ depending on whether they started with an element of $S$ or with an element of $T$.
+Furthermore, those constructions used symbols $\domino{a}{b}$ ($a\in A, b\in B$) (called \emph{dominoes}) with markings similar to the ones used above.
+In the current construction, we mark the letters from $A$ and $B$ directly and are able to distinguish all elements by their actions on $\ol{\$}^* A^*$, $\ol{\$}^* B^*$, or on $(B^T)^*$, where $B^T = \{ b^T \mid b \in B \}$.
+This difference is, however, purely cosmetic (see \cite{freeprodrevisited} for a version of essentially the same construction still using the `domino' symbols).